Welcome to this week’s all-new Sunday Survival Buzz with an update on my own preps and announcements from the Backdoor Survival blog.

 Heartburn is something that happens to all of us from time to time.
 Many find relief from peppermint essential oil but that does not work for everyone.
 Other essential oils to try include lemon or the Spark Naturals “Digest” blend.

-I happen to use SN Digest but whatever you use, mix a couple of drops into a carrier such as coconut oil or almond oil and rub onto the chest area or tummy.
-Sometimes, because I always I have it available, I mix a few drops into my healing salve.
+I happen to use SN Digest but whatever you use, mix a couple of drops into a carrier such as a coconut oil or almond oil and rub onto the chest area or tummy.
+Sometimes, because I always have it available, I mix a few drops into my healing salve.
 That works too.